Ian-Nolan/SoC-Lab1-SSEG/README.md

 The constraint file I used is available here as well.

 In the most recent resubmission, I revised the case statement within top.sv to fix which anodes os the seven-segment display were receiving power.
 I also created a tick input for my_adder.sv and passed in the clock as clk rather than passing in tick as clk.
-An breif explanation of my debugging revelation can be seen in the youtube video included in the report.
+An brief explanation of my debugging revelation can be seen in the youtube video included in the report.
 Please watch with subtitles on since I was speaking quietly.